Skip to Content

 Electrocardiogram: An enlarged left atrium, dilated left ventricle, and hypertrophy (hypertrophy in the right ventricle with a right-to-left shunt).

 Echocardiography: Enlarged left side of the heart and dilated aorta and pulmonary artery (hypertrophy of the right ventricle with the right-to-left shunt).
-Others: Indicators of heart failure on the left side and pulmonary oedema.
+Others: Indicators of heart failure on the left side and pulmonary edema.
 In the right-to-left shunt, blood in the lungs and blood (poorly oxygenated) from the dog’s pulmonary artery are mixed in his descending aorta.
 This can cause weakness in the dog’s hind legs and cyanosis.
-Unsaturated blood from arteries also ends up in the kidneys, thereby causing polycythaemia, hypoxemia and hyperviscosity, often exceeding 65% PCV.
+Unsaturated blood from arteries also ends up in the kidneys, causing polycythemia, hypoxemia, and hyperviscosity, often exceeding 65% PCV.

 Treatment Options For a Pomeranian With PDA?

 The good news is that a long, healthy life is probable if surgery is conducted early enough.
-If your dog has heart disease indicators, surgical procedures have bigger risks and the vet will try medication before surgery goes ahead.
-Medication is used instead of surgery if the shunt runs from right-to-left.
-Restricted exercise, plenty of rest and avoiding stress are also elements that should be focused on.
+If your dog has heart disease indicators, surgical procedures have bigger risks, and the vet will try medication before surgery.
+Medication is used instead of surgery if the shunt runs from right to left.
+Restricted exercise, plenty of rest, and avoiding stress are also elements that should be focused on.
 Your vet will check your dog regularly to see what works well and what doesn’t in his quest to control issues that may happen because of low oxygen blood.

 Breeding with PDA Diagnosed Pomeranians

-A Pomeranian who has been diagnosed with PDA must NOT be used to breed, regardless of whether there has been surgical intervention.
+A Pomeranian diagnosed with PDA must NOT be used to breed, regardless of whether there has been surgical intervention.

 Always discuss concerns with your vet.